Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Policy Optimization.md

 		- Called likelihood-Ratio Policy Gradients
 		- Valid even when the reward is discontinuous and/or unknown or when sample space of paths ($\tau$) is a discrete set
 	- The gradient tries to:
-		- Increase probability of paths with high returns
+		- <mark style="background: #FFB86CA6;">Increase probability of paths with high returns</mark>
-		- Decrease probability of paths with low returns
+		- <mark style="background: #FFB86CA6;">Decrease probability of paths with low returns</mark>
 	- Does not try to change the paths (<-> path derivative):
-		- The method doesn’t directly modify the paths themselves; it only changes the policy that generates these paths.
+		- The method <mark style="background: #FFB86CA6;">doesn’t directly modify the paths themselves</mark>; it only changes the policy that generates these paths.
 In other words, it doesn’t compute the derivative of the paths (which would require knowing how the paths would change with respect to the policy parameters), but rather the derivative of the probability of taking a particular action given a state.
-		- We would need the transition model for the path derivatives: To compute the path derivatives, you would need a model of the environment’s dynamics, known as the transition model, which describes the probability of moving to the next state given the current state and action.
+		- We would need the transition model for the path derivatives: <mark style="background: #FFB86CA6;">To compute the path derivatives, you would need a model of the environment’s dynamics</mark>, known as the transition model, which describes the probability of moving to the next state given the current state and action.
 This is typically not required in policy gradient methods, which are often model-free.
 - How to compute $\nabla_{\theta}\log p_{\theta}(\tau)$:$$\begin{align}p_{\theta}(\tau)&=p(s_{0})\prod_{t=0}^{T-1}\pi_{\theta}(a_{t}|s_{t})p(s_{t+1}|s_{t},a_{t}) \\ \log p_{\theta}(\tau)&=\log p(s_{0})+\sum_{t=0}^{T-1}\log \pi_{\theta}(a_{t}|s_{t})+\sum_{t=0}^{T-1}\log p(s_{t+1}|s_{t},a_{t}) \\ \nabla_{\theta}\log p_{\theta}(\tau)&= \nabla_{\theta}\log p(s_{0})+\sum_{t=0}^{T-1}\nabla_{\theta}\log \pi_{\theta}(a_{t}|s_{t})+\sum_{t=0}^{T-1}\nabla_{\theta}\log p(s_{t+1}|s_{t},a_{t}) \\ &=\sum_{t=0}^{T-1}\nabla_{\theta}\log \pi_{\theta}(a_{t}|s_{t}) \end{align}$$
 	- -> No model is required!
 ## REINFORCE Algorithm